sencha/sandbox-extjs-travis-aws/README.md

 Configure a VCS to store your code.

 Once the project is configured it will be your project root.
-Change to the root of your project
+Change to the root of your project.
 ```
 cd ~/git/sandbox-extjs-travis-aws
 ```